What is a Raffle?

 Do raffles make good fundraisers?

-Yes they are.
-They are still one of the cheapest and simplest ways to raise funds for your cause.
+Yes, with cheap raffle ticket printing and donated prizes, raffles are one of the cheapest and simplest ways to raise funds for your cause.
 They also bring communities together, boost charity engagement and awareness and are a lot of fun.
 If you are holding an event, say a fair, fete or even a festival then a raffle makes an extremely worthwhile addition to your fundraising.

 Roll tickets are small single tickets, uniquely numbered and connect end to end via a perforation.
 The customer retains a number, and so does the seller.